top of page

 At each session we met a chosen plant ally, guiding us into deeper connection through activities like tea tasting and crafting folk medicine while sharing our personal plant stories and collaborative creativity.

-We are now halfway through our 2025 gatherings.
 To enquire about participating in 2026 please email Clare@ekhocollective.com

 Join us on the Wellbeing Garden in 2025 to explore how we can apply Permaculture principles at a local level.